When many things are working – but no longer coherent.

 My coaching approach – differentiated, well-founded, effective

-This theoretical framework is complemented by my psychotherapeutic training (HPG), my systemic work and resource-oriented methods such as the Zurich Resource Model ZRM®, which has proven particularly effective in the area of self-control and resilience.
+My psychotherapeutic training (HPG), systemic work, and resource-oriented methods, such as the Zurich Resource Model (ZRM®), complement this approach.
+The ZRM® has proven particularly effective in fostering self-control and resilience.

 Typical business coaching issues